Life-Changing Travel Experiences

 A Different Role for Tourism in Japan

-“On a cruise into the Arctic Circle I expected to be wowed by polar bears and walruses.
+“On an Arctic Circle cruise I expected to be wowed by polar bears and walruses.
 I saw them both, and they were incredible, but what caught me off guard was the complete absence of sound when the boat anchored and shut off its engines: no cars, no planes, just the quiet of the snow and ice.
 As a city-dweller, I came home with a different perspective on noise pollution.” —Katie Stoyka, Content Specialist

 Magic Captured in India